JiyuanY/Nature-Communications-Topological-Structures-Code/README.md

+1.PSTO-data.zip
-PSTO-data.zip This is database of our Deep Potential for modeling topological structures.
+This is database of our Deep Potential for modeling topological structures.

+2.MD-input.zip
-MD-input.zip This files include MD simulations (lammps) input.
+This file includes MD simulations (lammps) input.

+3.DFT-calculations.zip
+This file includes DFT calculations input.